 - on the AggregateEU platform: companies interested in providing services to other buyers as central buyers are listed on the AggregateEU platform following a call for expression of interest organised by Prisma.
 Buyers registering on the AggregateEU platform, interested in these services, need to contact one of the central buyers and enter into a contractual relationship with it, preferably before placing demand on the platform

 As a next step, after the tender has taken place, the Central Buyer would enter into negotiations and sign gas sale and purchase agreements (GSPAs) with upstream gas suppliers in order to match the volume, profile and timing of the aggregated gas demand of its customers.

-They would negotiate and sign individual contracts with suppliers following matching on the AggregateEU platform.
-Under this model, companies would entrust another company, likely a mid-streamer, to act as an agent providing services which could include for example reservation of a slot on an LNG terminal, transport from a ship to the point of consumption, or balancing services.
+They negotiate and sign individual contracts with suppliers following matching on the AggregateEU platform.
+Under this model, companies entrust another company, likely a mid-streamer, to act as an agent providing services which could include for example reservation of a slot on an LNG terminal, transport from a ship to the point of consumption, or balancing services.
 Companies may contract an agent/shipper on behalf either outside/before or after the tender, with or without the involvement of the AggregateEU platform.
-Companies interested in providing services to other buyers as agents/shippers on behalf will be listed on the AggregateEU platform.
+Companies interested in providing services to other buyers as agents/shippers on behalf are listed on the AggregateEU platform.